abera07/ChatBot-MessengerX-/README.md

 Run your PHP script
 -------------------
-* Clone the php script from the repo https://gitlab.com/solutionfuse-randd/messengerx-php-sample.git
+* Clone the php script from this repo
 * Move to your root directory
 * run
 ```